 - During minus tides

-- Early morning before foot traffic
+- Early morning, before foot traffic

 How locals actually search: